Tutorial 11: Reporting

 else : "Residential"

-• The BaseFloors attribute controls the number of retail floors on the buildings base.
-Residential buildings have no base floors, and Office and Mixed land-use types have one to three base floors chosen at random.
+• The BaseFloors attribute controls the number of retail floors at the base of the building.
+Residential buildings have no base floors, and Office and Mixed land-use types have one to three base floors chosen at random:

 attr baseFloors =